jakerhodes/RF-GAP-R/README.md

 ## Random Forest Geometry- and Accuracy-Preserving proximities

-This is the official repository for the paper “Random Forest- Geometry- and Accuracy-Preserving Proximities” (<https://arxiv.org/abs/2201.12682>).
+This is the official R code repository for the paper “Random Forest- Geometry- and Accuracy-Preserving Proximities” (<https://arxiv.org/abs/2201.12682>).
 In the paper we show that random forest (RF) predictions can be exactly determined by using RF-GAP proximities as weights in a weighted-sum regressor or weighted-majority